Prof. Kyuhoon Cho, PhD

 - The third research strand is to interrogate the religious system of North Korea as a transnational place.
 To do this, I will suggest a threefold methodology, which is designed to overcome expected difficulties to study the religiosity of North Korea, one of the most inaccessible societies in the world.

-Research Professor, Institute of History and Culture, Hankuk University of Foreign Studies, Seoul (South Korea)
+Research Professor, Institute of History and Culture, Hankuk University of Foreign Studies, Seoul (KOR)

-Postdoctoral Fellow, Asia Research Institute, National University of Singapore
+Postdoctoral Fellow, Asia Research Institute, National University of Singapore, Singapore (SNG)

-Visiting Scholar, Institute of Asian Research, The University of British Columbia (Canada)
+Visiting Scholar, Institute of Asian Research, The University of British Columbia, Vancouver (CAN)

-PhD, Religious Studies, The University of Ottawa (Canada)
+PhD, Religious Studies, The University of Ottawa, Ottawa (CAN)

 - Cho, Kyuhoon (forthcoming): Muslims in Contemporary South Korea: Islamic Religion and the Cultural Politics of Ethnicity.
 In: Yuka Kobayashi (Hg.): Muslim Minorities in East Asia: Accommodation and Contestation in the Lived Experience of East Asian Muslims: Amsterdam University Press; University of Chicago Press.